uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Synonyms: instance, sample.

     Ordinal feature
-        A :term:`feature` with a discrete set of possible values and some ordering between them.
+        A :term:`categorical feature` with defined operations of equality an ordering between values.

         Examples: student's grade.

+    Ratio feature
+        A :term:`continuous feature` with defined operations of equality, comparison, addition, substraction, multiplication and division.
+        Has a zero value element which means the absence of value.

+        Examples: the height of a tower.

     Regression
         A :term:`supervised machine-learning problem<Supervised learning>` of